spring-tips/bootiful-alibaba/README.md

 * 	You can use the `DiscoveryClient`.
 *	Draw some config from Nacos
 * 	You can change the configuration live and use the `@EventListener(RefreshScopeRefreshedEvent.class)` or `@RefreshScope` to reconfigure on refreshes.
 *	Nacos is a great place to store sensitive information that shouldnt be in the application code itself.
 Sensitive information like, say, the auth token and secret for Aliyun, or Alibaba Cloud.
-Lets do that and then use it to connect our application to services runnning on Aliyun
+Lets do that and then use it to connect our application to services running on Aliyun

 ## Aliyun